Bill

 AI Summary

-This bill amends existing Louisiana law regarding ignition interlock devices, which are breathalyzers installed in vehicles that prevent a driver from starting the engine if they have a blood alcohol concentration above a certain limit.
-Specifically, it clarifies that individuals who are required by probation or any other law to use an ignition interlock device are prohibited from operating a motor vehicle unless it is equipped with a functioning device, and they are also prohibited from asking someone else to blow into the device or start the car for them.
-The bill also adds references to the Code of Criminal Procedure, specifically Article 320(C), which likely outlines procedures related to these devices, and broadens the scope to include "any other provision of law" that mandates their use.
+This bill amends Louisiana law concerning ignition interlock devices, which are breathalyzers installed in vehicles that prevent a driver from starting the car if they have consumed alcohol.
+Specifically, it clarifies that individuals who are legally required to use an ignition interlock device, either as part of their probation or under any other law, are prohibited from operating a motor vehicle unless it is equipped with a functioning device.
+This prohibition also extends to asking someone else to blow into the device or start the car for them to bypass the requirement.
+The bill also adds a reference to the Code of Criminal Procedure, which outlines legal procedures and rights related to criminal cases, to ensure consistency in how these ignition interlock device offenses are handled.

 Committee Categories